Education

 3-Credit Elective Course

-This elective course takes a human-centric approach to guide students in examining the historical and contemporary contexts, the role of the pharmacist, and select therapeutic areas related to 2SLGBTQ+ health.
+This elective course explores the historical and contemporary contexts of 2SLGBTQ+ health, the role of pharmacists, and select therapeutic topics related to 2SLGBTQ+ health.

 Year 4